 I was a research assistant for a study on mental health and drug addiction in high-risk youth in the GTA, funded by the Ontario Ministry of Citizenship and Immigration.

 I also conducted research in Islamic Studies with Dr. Shafique Virani at the University of Toronto Mississauga, in which my topics of research were sayyid genealogies, Islamic phraseology and benedictions, and symbolic interpretations of prophetic biographies by medieval Muslim mystics and philosophers.

 In addition, I was a research assistant in the Toronto Laboratory of Social Neuroscience, where I conducted studies using EEG (electroencephalography) to measure brainwave patterns, and I was also a research assistant with Dr. Steve Joordens of the University of Toronto Scarborough for which I conducted a study in which we developed smartphone technology for use in the university classroom.

-Currently, I am a research assistant in clinical neuropsychology (which is one of my passions) at Princess Margaret Cancer Centre and Toronto General Hospital, where I am analyzing cognitive deficits associated with cancer and chemotherapy on young adults who are cancer survivors, using neuropsychological assessments.
+I was also a research assistant in clinical neuropsychology (which is one of my passions) at Princess Margaret Cancer Centre and Toronto General Hospital, where I analyzed cognitive deficits associated with cancer and chemotherapy on young adults who are cancer survivors, using neuropsychological assessments.